 offerings results in long sales cycles, meticulous and numerous RFI responses,

-and potential for a mismatch, result in projects that go awry.
-These failed
+and potential for a mismatch, resulting in projects that can go awry.

-projects do not bode well for the vendor, since the sales cycle costs
+These failed projects do not bode well for the vendor, since the sales

-can only rise, and their reputation can suffer.
-Consequences can be more
+cycle costs can only rise, and their reputation can suffer.
+Consequences

-severe for the client where it can, in extreme cases, lead to business
+can be more severe for the client where it can, in extreme cases, lead

 sides need thought and research to build data and process information